-Publication: Guardian (Nigeria) and Sunday Times (South Africa)
+Publication: Guardian (Nigeria) and Business Day (South Africa)

 Nigeria and South Africa account for about a third of Africa’s economy.
 While Nigeria is the continent’s largest economy, South Africa is its most industrialised state.
 Both account respectively for over 60% of their sub-regional economies, and the success of regional integration in West and Southern Africa depends heavily on the vision and leadership of both countries.
 To understand this indispensable relationship, it is important to historicise this debate on Africa’s two regional hegemons.

 Two British imperialists left enduring legacies in Nigeria and South Africa.
 Both were devout prophets and proponents of Pax Britannica, seeking to annex as much African real estate as possible in order to spread British rule, influence, and values.
 Cecil Rhodes attempted to establish a Southern African federation built around South Africa.
 While Rhodes pursued federalism for the sake of imperial expansion, the Governor-General of Nigeria, Frederick Lugard, did so for the sake of administrative efficiency.
 Rhodes proved to be the forerunner of apartheid, introducing racist and segregationist policies while he was prime minister of the Cape Colony between 1890 and 1896.
 Lugard’s amalgamation of Northern and Southern Nigeria by 1914 hardened ethnic and religious identities and differences in Nigeria by keeping the largely Muslim North and the largely Christian South administratively apart.